Skip to content

 Note on Colors: Pentarch includes multiple color palettes for the five event labels.
 Default palette: TD (purple), IGN (teal), WRN (yellow), CAP (orange), BDN (red).
 Colors can be customized in indicator settings.

-πŸ“Š Visual Guide: Signal Sequence Flow
+πŸ“Š Event Sequence Flow

 How the 5 cycle events progress from early accumulation to late breakdown: